- There are many great web browsers on the market, but Google Chrome is definitely the most popular one.

-Full Fix: Google Chrome could not move extension directory into profile
+- Some users reported that sometimes Chrome could not move the extension directory into profile.

-“Could not move extension directory into profile”, this error message is seen while installing an extension.
 It is most likely to happen when one is reinstalling an old extension.
-This problem has been observed on all the Windows versions including 7/8/10.
 What happens, in this case, is that the browser is not able to move the extension into the profile folder.
-Let’s try to resolve the problem by employing a series of troubleshooting methods.

 Could not move extension directory into profile message can prevent you from installing new extensions.
 Speaking of this issue, here are some similar problems that users reported: